annisann/fish-prediction-using-multiple-linear-regression/README.md

 # Fish Prediction Using Multiple Linear Regression
-This repository is a submission for my final project in Data Science class.
+This repository is a submission for Introduction to Data Science class.